-The prefix list applies to incoming SA messages.
+The prefix list applies to incoming SA messages that are received from a specific RP address.
 This attribute is not defined by default.
-All source and groups are cached.
-Only specified pairs, source address, and mask or group address, and mask are cached.
+All (S,G) pairs are cached.

-Use the set form of this command to create an SA state (to cache source and group pairs).
+Use the set form of this command to configure which (S,G)s are accepted.

-Use the delete form of this command to delete an SA state (to cache source and group pairs).
+Use the delete form of this command to delete the configuration of which (S,G)s are accepted.